-Please note, that we make every effort to treat your camper in our infirmary at camp.
+Please note, that we make every effort to treat your camper in our nurse's office at camp.
 We have a nurse and/or EMT onsite at all times, 24 hours per day.
-The Arnot Forest is about 20 minutes from Five Star Urgent Care in Ithaca and 30 minutes to Cayuga Medical Center in Ithaca.
+Arnot Forest is about 20 minutes from Five Star Urgent Care in Ithaca and 30 minutes to Cayuga Medical Center in Ithaca.